Rashed50/xml_embedded_with_pdf/README.md

 ## This is django project to embaded xml formatted information within existing pdf file.
-First create xml formatted  file and then write that xml file with the existing pdf file generate new pdf file.
+First create xml formatted  file and then write that xml file with the existing pdf file and generate new pdf file.

 An XML invoice is an e-invoice sent as an XML file - a structured file format that is platformed-independent and readable by humans and machines.